-Based at the University of Leeds and run jointly with the University of Manchester and all N8 partners, the £3.25m facility offers high performance computing on a scale which previously had not been readily available to researchers in the North.
-N8 HPC operates Polaris, which is capable of a peak performance of 110 trillion operations per second.
+Based at the University of Leeds and run jointly with the University of Manchester and all N8 partners, the £3.25m facility offered high performance computing on a scale which previously had not been readily available to researchers in the North.
+N8 HPC operated Polaris, which was capable of a peak performance of 110 trillion operations per second.

 In addition to providing a shared facility for academic research the N8 HPC aimed to: